meilisearch/specifications/text/0096-auto-batching.md

 The scheduling program that groups tasks within a single batch is triggered when an asynchronous `task` currently processed reaches a terminal state as `succeeded` or `failed`.

-In other words, when a scheduled `task` is picked from the FIFO task queue, the scheduler fetches and groups all consecutive `documentAddition` for a similar index in a batch until it encounters another task type or a similar task type but for a different index.
+In other words, when a scheduled `documentAddition` task is picked from the task queue, the scheduler fetches and groups all `documentAddition` tasks for a similar index in a batch until it encounters another task type for that index.

 The more similar consecutive tasks the user sends in a row, the more likely the batching mechanism can group these tasks.